The Complete Guide on How to Buy Bed Sheets

 4. Bed Sheet Cleaning & Care

 Maintaining the integrity of your sheets means giving them TLC, such as regular washes and frequent swaps.
-Oscillating between two or more sets increases the longevity and can be refreshing, especially if you’re trying out different materials.
+Oscillating between two or more sets increases their longevity and can be refreshing, especially if you’re trying out different materials.
 While pros recommend washing sheets at least once every two weeks, if you tend to be sweaty at night or use a lot of oils and creams, weekly washing is better.
 Bacteria and viruses can survive in your sheets, so clean them after a bout of the flu or a cold.

 “Pillowcases should be switched more frequently to counter oils from your face and hair, at least every week,” notes Cohen.
 “As for top-of-bed bedding (duvet covers, pillow shams), washing once a month is enough if you are using a flat sheet, more frequently if not.”
 Use cold or lukewarm water to prevent shrinkage and maintain coloring, and remove sheets from the dryer when just barely damp to prevent wrinkles and damage.

 Experts suggest swapping in a new set of sheets every couple of years, depending on how frequently you wash or use them in a given month.
-Brands such as Coyuchi offer a buy-back program that lets customers send back sheets for a discount on future purchases.
-“Many of our customers tire of a selected color or quality of sheets well before they ‘wear’ out, which is a huge contributor to the 11.2 million tons of textile waste added to landfills every year,” notes the brand’s design director Whitney Thornburg.
+Brands such as Coyuchi offer a buy-back program that lets customers send back used sheets for a discount on future purchases.
+“Many of our customers tire of a selected color or quality of sheets well before they wear out, which is a huge contributor to the 11.2 million tons of textile waste added to landfills every year,” says the brand’s design director Whitney Thornburg.
 Returned items go through a rigorous cleaning and renewal process through a partner, The Renewal Workshop, and are resold through Coyuchi 2nd Home Renewed.

 5. Your Budget